 The School of Social Work prepares BASW and MSW students for skilled professional practice in socially, culturally and economically diverse urban communities.
 Our strength-based program educate generalist social workers who are committed to social and economic justice and are able to facilitate change and growth at all levels of practice.

-The Master of Social Work degree is a rigorous course of study, comprised of 90 quarter units.
+The Master of Social Work degree is a rigorous course of study, comprised of 60 semester units.
 The demands of the academic course work and the educationally focused field work sequence are strenuous and require a high degree of concentration and attention.
 The full time model of the MSW program is designed to allow students to complete the program in two years.
 Due to the intensity of the program and its multiple requirements, students enrolled in the full time (2 year) program are expected not to work in addition to their full time MSW enrollment.
 Students in the full time two year program take classes all day on Tuesdays and Thursdays.
 The Three year model of the program is designed to allow more flexibility.
-Students in the three year program take classes one evening a week form 6:00 to 10:00 pm and on Saturdays form 8:00 am to 12:00 noon including Summer Quarter.
+Students in the three year program take classes one evening a week from 6:00 to 9:00 pm and on Saturdays form 8:00 am to 5:00 pm.

 Please be advised that a completed criminal clearance is required since most public human service agencies and many non-profit private human service organizations are requiring criminal background checks for student interns.
 Many fieldwork agencies also require the applicant to have a physical (which may or may not include a drug screen), and/or take the Minnesota Multi-phasic Personality Inventory (MMPI).
 Although any of these might not preclude you from entering field, it will affect the type of agency you are assigned.